realprogrammersusevim/md-to-html.nvim/README.md

 - [ ] Clean up unneeded Lua convertor code
 - [ ] Add command options such as converting in place
 - [ ] Add configuration options to change default behaviour
+  - [ ] Convert file inplace rather than creating a new one
+  - [ ] Open file in browser once converted
 - [ ] Write some great documentation so users can learn about my plugin with `:help`
 - [ ] Write some tests (because apparently those are important)